SebastianUA/terraform/azure/examples/iothub/README.md

-# Work with IOT_HUB via terraform
+# Work with IOTHUB via terraform

-A terraform module for making IOT_HUB.
+A terraform module for making IOTHUB.

 ## Usage